 Note: Most veteran & military students at PAU meet the conditions for "satisfactorily pursuing" a program of study for receiving VA benefits by meeting the Palo Alto University general catalog requirements for their program of study.
-However, a few VA requirements are more stringent than the Palo Alto University general catalog requirements and are as follows:

-1. Regular Attendance: Students must be in regular attendance of all classes for which they are registered.
+Regular Attendance: Students must be in regular attendance of all classes for which they are registered.

+Unsatisfactory Progress

-- Unsatisfactory Progress: The University must notify the Veterans Administration that a student has made unsatisfactory progress if the student: - a. fails or withdraws from all classes or, - b. placed on academic probation for 2 terms - c.
-Is suspended by the University - 3.
-Classes not completed: Unless there are extenuating circumstances, students do not receive benefits for any portion of a class dropped after the add/ drop period or for classes in which incomplete (delayed) grades are received and not resolved within one year.
+The University must notify the Veterans Administration that a student has made unsatisfactory progress if the student:

+- fails or withdraws from all classes or, - is placed on academic probation for 2 terms - is suspended by the University - classes not completed: Unless there are extenuating circumstances, students do not receive benefits for any portion of a class dropped after the add/ drop period or for classes in which incomplete (delayed) grades are received and not resolved within one year.